astanziola/astanziola.github.io/_posts/2021-02-15-diff-pat-in-jax.md

 On December 2020, Tatsuki Fushimi, Kenta Yamamoto & Yoichi Ochiai have [submitted a preprint](https://arxiv.org/abs/2012.02431), later accepted by [Scientific Reports](https://www.nature.com/articles/s41598-021-91880-2), on using **automatic differentiation** for the optimization of acoustic holograms produced by phased arrays.

-This work provides a good study case for demonstrating the use of [jax](https://jax.readthedocs.io/en/latest/) for scientific applications not related to machine learning.
-In the following, we will implement the main algorithm discussed in the paper using `jax`.
+In the following, we will implement the main algorithm discussed in the paper using [jax](https://jax.readthedocs.io/en/latest/): this work provides a good case study for demonstrating the use of [jax](https://jax.readthedocs.io/en/latest/) for scientific applications not related to machine learning.

 ## Problem setup